scbirlab/nf-ggi/README.md

 There are three run modes for the pipeline:

-- "self": run all protein-protein interactions within an organism
+- `"self"`: run all protein-protein interactions within an organism
-- "bait": run interactions between all proteins from an organism and either one protein or another organism's proteome
+- `"bait"`: run interactions between all proteins from an organism and either one protein or another organism's proteome
-- "custom": run specified protein pairs from a file
+- `"custom"`: run specified protein pairs from a file

 The easiest way to get going is by specifying parameters on the command-line: